National Highway 326 (India)

 National Highway 326 (NH 326) is a 529 km long National Highway in the Indian states of Andhra Pradesh and Odisha.
 It was formed as a new highway by up-gradation of former state highways of the states.
 It starts at Asika of Odisha and ends at Chinturu road of Andhra Pradesh.

 Route

-It starts at NH59 at Asika and passes by the Historic Amagan Pokhari Lake, then connects Sheragada, Patrapur, Taptapani Ghats, Taptapani, Kandhapani, Ramaguda, Tentulipadar Ghats, Jaykaypur, Rayagada, Guma Ghats, Laxmipur (Odisha Vidhan Sabha constituency), Kakiriguma, Koraput, Jeypore Ghats, Jeypore, Malkangiri, Kalimela, Motu in Odisha and ends at Chinturu Road in Andhra Pradesh at NH30.
+It starts at NH59 at Asika and passes by the Historic Amagan Pokhari Lake, then connects Sheragada, Pattapur,Digapahandi, Punjikanyan square, Taptapani Ghats, Taptapani, Kandhapani, Ramaguda, Tentulipadar Ghats, Jaykaypur, Rayagada, Guma Ghats, Laxmipur (Odisha Vidhan Sabha constituency), Kakiriguma, Koraput, Jeypore Ghats, Jeypore, Malkangiri, Kalimela, Motu in Odisha and ends at Chinturu Road in Andhra Pradesh at NH30.